LibrariesHacked/librarieshacked-web-content/tutorials/autocompletewithapi.md

 The files referred to here are held at code.jquery.com.
 These could be downloaded and included as part of the project code, but there are advantages to using externally hosted versions:

-- your users who have already used a site referencing those same JavaScript/CSS files won't need to download them again - their browser will cache them, effectively speeding up your site and saving the user time and data usage.
+- Your users who have already used a site referencing those same JavaScript/CSS files won't need to download them again.
+Their browser will cache them, effectively speeding up your site and saving the user time and data usage.
-- the files are hosted on web servers where performance is optimised and will be faster than most other web servers.
+- The files are hosted on web servers where performance is optimised, likely faster than your web server.
-- less file space is used on your web server and less cost to your bandwidth allowances.
+- Less file space is used on your web server and less cost to your bandwidth allowances.

-One thing to watch out for is that when using files held on the web, you then need to ensure you have a web connection when running the page on your local computer.
-In this case the tutorial will need web access anyway to communicate with the API, so it's not worth taking local copies of the files.
+One thing to watch out for when using files held on the web, you need to ensure you have a web connection when running the page on your local computer.
+In this case the tutorial will need web access anyway to communicate with the API.

 In the HTML a new file is also referenced, **script.js**.
 This will contain the custom JavaScript code written in part 4.

 ### 3. add the basic textbox html.

-The web page itself will just have a header and an input text box, and a space where details of the book will be added later.
+The web page itself will just have a header and an input text box, and a space where details of the book will be added dynamically later.

 <pre class="prettyprint linenums">
 <code class="language-html">&lt;body&gt;